 Before we start demonstrating the Execute SQL Task in SSIS Full Row Set, Let me show you the data that we are going to use for this example.
 This is Employee Table present in SQL Server that we are going to use for this example:

 Execute SQL Task in SSIS Full Row Set

-As you can see from the bellow screenshot, we created 8 variables.
-Here, ResultSet variable of object type will hold the returned result set, and remaining seven column will be used in other task.
+As you can see from the below screenshot, we created 8 variables.
+Here, ResultSet variable of object type will hold the returned result set, and remaining seven column will be used in another task.

 Now, Double click on the Execute SQL Task Editor will open the Editor to configure it.
 Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
 Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.

 -- SSIS Execute SQL Task Full Row Set Example SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[HireDate] FROM [Employee]